SamCommit/AlgoTradingAssessment/README.md

 ## c.
 Data Structures

 As mentioned earlier, the two primary data structures used in the LOB are the **TreeMap** and the **Doubly LinkedList**.
-The TreeMap is used to store orders by their price level, autmatically sorting the prices on the BUY and SELL side.
+The TreeMap is used to store orders by their price level, automatically sorting the prices on the BUY and SELL side.
 TreeMap enables an efficiency of O(log P) for order insertion and retrieval, with P being the number of price levels.
-Within each price level is a Doubly Linked List which is used to manage the orders, it allows for O(1) complexity for insestion, deletion and re-ordering of orders.
-The combination of these two data types ensures optimal handling of all funcitonality in the orderbook to maintain a robust, highly efficient order book.
+Within each price level is a Doubly Linked List which is used to manage the orders, it allows for O(1) complexity for insertion, deletion and re-ordering of orders.
+The combination of these two data types ensures optimal handling of all functionality in the orderbook to maintain a robust, highly efficient order book.

 ## Conclusion

 This project implements an efficient and simple framework for a LOB which is maintainable and expandable (think market orders, stop orders and integration with matching engines).
-The chosen data structures ensure the systems is highly performant under stress.
-The unit tests written ensure that expansion the system will not affect its desired functionality and the code-base will retain its integrity and maintainibility.
+The chosen data structures ensure the system is highly performant under stress.
+The unit tests written ensure that expansion the system will not affect its desired functionality and the code-base will retain its integrity and maintainability.